kabarton62/cybersec-tools-II/burpsuite/exercise1.md

 ### Challenge 4: Capture your first HTTPS request
 Challenges 1 and 2 are prerequisites to Challenge 3.
 Therefore, successfully capturing an HTTPS request demonstrates that the browser is correctly configured.
 Start Burp and go to the **Proxy > Intercept** tab.
 Click the button **Intercept is on**.
 The button will toggle to **Intercept is off**.
 Next, click **HTTP history**.
 Click the **#** column to sort requests in descending order.
 Descending order places the most recent request at the top of HTTP history.

 In Firefox, browse to [PortSwigger Academy](https://portswigger.net/web-security).
-Select the first HTTP GET request for https://portswigger.net/web-security. **Capture a screenshot show the HTTP GET request and response.**
+Select the first HTTP GET request for https://portswigger.net/web-security.

+**Capture a screenshot show the HTTP GET request and response.**

+### Challenge 4: Capture sensitive data
 PortSwigger includes free and paid labs and training.
 The free labs are an excellent way to learn Burp.
 Create an account.
+1. Click the button **Signup**.
+2. Copy the URL https://portswigger.net/users/register and add to Scope.
+3. Create your account.

+Return to  Burp **Proxy** > **HTTP hisotry** and find the **POST** request to **/users/register**.
+Examine line 17.
+Find the POST parameter EmailAddress= and observe the email address you submitted in the registration form.

+**Capture a screenshot show the HTTP POST request and response.**